Updated: March 30, 2021

 1. It makes a great moisturizer

 DIY aloe vera gel has also been proven to have tremendous benefits for skin and hair.
 Because aloe is a succulent plant, it naturally stores water in its leaves.
 These water-filled leaves combined with their complex carbohydrates make it a great moisturizer when applied to the hair and scalp.

 2. It strengthens and repairs

 Aloe is a healing substance and has actually been shown to increase both the strength of hair strands and the skin of the scalp.
 It is rich in vitamins A, C, E, and collagen which contribute to cell regeneration.
-In other words, it promotes the regrowth of health and shiny hair.
+In other words, it promotes the regrowth of healthy and shiny hair.
 This vitamin and collagen composition is why Aloe is often used to treat sunburn; cell regeneration is the principle behind wound healing.

 3. It treats scalp conditions